gbonacini/nuclear_rng_generation3/README.md

 Hardware Details:
 =================

-* As radiation source, a piece of ceramic colored with uranium oxideis employed.
-It comes from a salt / pepper dispanser I purchased set from the 50s, unfortunately one was damaged, the handle was broken and that peace is now, temporalely the source of this appliance:
+* As radiation source, a piece of ceramic coated with uranium oxide is employed.
+It comes from a salt / pepper dispenser I purchased set from the 50s, unfortunately one was damaged, the handle was broken and that peace is now temporarily the source of this appliance:
 ![alt text](./screenshots/source_1.jpg "Source")
 ![alt text](./screenshots/source_2.jpg "Source 2")